MohamedGamal04/Matchr/README.md

 warming up" banner.
 Either accept the cold start, upgrade to "Always-on", or hit `/api/health` periodically from an external cron.

-## What's intentionally **not** in this repo

-- An IR-metrics dashboard (NDCG/MRR/P@5).
-The columns and view were dropped in commit `c2ffddd` — we collect raw feedback signals but no aggregate scoring.
-The Evaluation page was deleted with them.
-- Multi-model selection.
-Started with four bi-encoders; converged on BGE.
-- Sign-in / auth.
-The Match endpoints are open; `/api/ingest/*` and `/api/scrape/*` are gated by an `X-API-Key` header (filter-only auth — the key sits in the browser, so anyone with DevTools can read it; it's a friction barrier, not real auth).

 ## License

 MIT.